Training Courses

 A Practical Introduction to Soils in Great Britain

-This course covers two days and includes a number of presentations, a practical session on soil description and then field visits to demonstrate a range of soils.
-Delegates will learn about:
+This course covers two days and is targeted at people who want to improve their field soil description and identification skills.
+It includes introductory presentations, practical sessions on soil description techniques and then field visits to demonstrate a range of soil types and to hone your profile description skills.

 LearninG outcomes